chatox/networks-science-course/practicum/ps05_networks_from_text.md

 # 4. Write to file

-Now we will create the network on disk:
+Now we will create the network on disk.
+Place this code on a new cell and execute it after running the previous cell in which you read the file and updated the `count` dictionary:

 ```python
 OUTPUT_FILENAME = "EstamosPorTi.csv"